Colleges by Location

 In summary, Cornell College offers a unique and dynamic educational experience through its One Course At A Time curriculum.
 This small liberal arts college provides a close-knit community that values academic excellence, experiential learning, and personal growth.
 With its commitment to diversity and inclusion, as well as a range of support services and extracurricular opportunities, Cornell College is dedicated to nurturing well-rounded individuals who are prepared for success in their chosen fields and active contributors to society.

 Located in Mount Vernon, IA, Cornell College is a private comprehensive higher education institution.
-It has an acceptance rate of 79%.
-Find out more about what you can expect if you get into Cornell College.
+It has an acceptance rate of 80%.
+The freshman retention rate at Cornell College is 74% and the six-year graduation rate is 72%.

 Quick Facts